Resident parking permit - legal guidance

 Types of parking zones

-If you are a resident of a Community Parking Zone (CPZ) and wish to park during the restricted hours, then you will need to apply for a residents parking permit.
+If you are a resident of a Controlled Parking Zone (CPZ) and wish to park during the restricted hours, then you will need to apply for a residents parking permit.
 This will allow you to park in a residents parking bay.